juni 23 - 30. juni 2023

 Day 3: Sailing out to the Myken whisky distillery

 After breakfast, we do our next clean-up trip and see how much plastic we manage to pick along the fantastic chalk-white beaches of Rødøy.
 When the rubbish is packed and ready for collection, we lift the sails again.
 Now we set course for Myken: a small island community out in the open sea.
-Maybe we will be invited for a tour of the famous Arctic whiskey distillery, and into their newly built Whiskey Cathedral!
+Here we are invited for a tour of the world's only Arctic whiskey distillery, and into their newly built Whiskey Cathedral!
 We spend the night out here at the far end of the ocean.

 Day 4: Cleaning trip around Myken and sailing to Træna

 Despite, or perhaps because of, Myken's exposed location out in the sea, there is plenty of plastic to be found on the shore here.
 Maybe today we will split into two teams, and see who gets to clean the most!
 After lunch, we head south past Selvær towards Træna and Husøy, where we stop for the night and enjoy ourselves in the Havfolket sauna!

 Day 5: Hiking and cleaning on Sanna, and sailing to Lurøy

 We will also find plastic at the limit of the Helgeland coastal islands, at Træna.
 We sail over to Sanna, the island with the iconic Trænfjella, and go for a walk around the island while gathering plastic and waste along the way.
 After the cleaning trip, we sail towards Lovund.
 If we’re lucky, we might even catch a fish or two for dinner along the way!

 Day 6: Full sail day to Vega, the World Heritage islands